Our son, Hans, like all of us, had his faults. He was a sinner, as we all are. Romans 3:23 1 John 1:8 Romans 3:10

 If we do not believe these facts about God, we are sunk.
 The pain is just too much to bear unless we trust the Lord God Almighty.

-Here are a few more facts:
+Here are a few more facts about God:

 God loves children.
 Pre-born people, people born with limited mental capacity, infants, and young children who are not yet of sufficient age as to be held accountable for their actions are safe.
 When they die, they go to be with the Lord in Heaven.
 Mark 10:13-16 Luke 18:15-17 2 Samuel 12:19-23